andrew/ultimate-awesome/README.md

 - [awesome-left](https://github.com/LadoEsquerdo/awesome-left) - Awesome List sobre conteúdos políticos de esquerda.
 - [stack-exchange](https://github.com/learn-anything/stack-exchange) - Awesome Stack Exchange Communities.
 - [awesome-x6](https://github.com/lloydzhou/awesome-x6) - Awesome list of antv x6.
-- [awesome-web3-rug-check](https://github.com/LSRFinance/awesome-web3-rug-check) - Curated list of rug checkers, token security scanners, contract vulnerability audit tools, etc.
 - [awesome-fair](https://github.com/Materials-Data-Science-and-Informatics/awesome-fair) - A curated list of awesome stuff around the FAIR principles for (scientific) data, i.e that data is findable, accessable, interoperable and re-usable.
 - [awesome-asp-net-core-api](https://github.com/mhmd-azeez/awesome-asp-net-core-api) - A list of tools, technologies, and practices that are useful for building modern ASP.NET Core APIs.
 - [Apache-Kafka-Guide](https://github.com/mikeroyal/Apache-Kafka-Guide) - Apache Kafka Guide.
 - [Python-Guide](https://github.com/mikeroyal/Python-Guide) - Python Guide.
 - [awesome-osu-tournaments](https://github.com/MiraiSubject/awesome-osu-tournaments) - A collection of useful tools and resources for managing an osu! tournament.
 - [Data-Structures-Algorithms-Python](https://github.com/MoigeMatino/Data-Structures-Algorithms-Python) - This repository features DSA problems & solutions in Python adapted from structy.net course.
 I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
 Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
+- [awesome-privacy](https://github.com/Narayana108/awesome-privacy) - A list of opensource privacy centered software, tools and web sites.
 - [ml-engineering-blogs](https://github.com/primaprashant/ml-engineering-blogs) - 📚 Curated list of machine learning engineering blogs.
 - [awesome-github-copilot](https://github.com/program247365/awesome-github-copilot) - A curated list of awesome things regarding GitHub CoPilot.
 - [awesome-software-engineer](https://github.com/raychongtk/awesome-software-engineer) - Something that your school doesn't teach you.